WallaceHamish/BlackJackGameSoftwareTesting/README.md

 Requirement 5: If they choose to roll again, numbers are added to the previous sum.

-Requirement 6: If the player holds, it is the computer’s turn.

-Requirement 7: The closest to 21 without going over is the winner.
+Requirement 6: The closest to 21 without going over is the winner.